openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Citations** -  Style used when citing (quoting) licensed material.
 Appearance can be controlled by an XSLT.

-**CLA** - Copyright Licensing Agency Limited—organisation that manages licenses for United Kingdom copyright holders.
-EQUELLA provides a convenient method to track content usage and the number of enrolled users against activated items and report in the CLA format.
+**CLA** - Copyright Licensing Agency Limited—organisation that manages licenses for United Kingdom copyright holders. openEQUELLA provides a convenient method to track content usage and the number of enrolled users against activated items and report in the CLA format.

 **Clone** -  Item administration operation that creates a copy of an item.

 **CMS** -
-Content Management System—third-party training software that can be integrated with EQUELLA to deliver online content (e.g. Blackboard™, Moodle™).
+Content Management System—third-party training software that can be integrated with openEQUELLA to deliver online content (e.g. Blackboard™, Moodle™).
 Also called Learning Management System (LMS) or Virtual Learning Environment (VLE).

 **Collaborators** - Selected users who have permission to edit or update an item, collection or other resource.

-**Collection** -  Unique container to store items and associated information (metadata) within the EQUELLA Digital Repository.
+**Collection** -  Unique container to store items and associated information (metadata) within the openEQUELLA Digital Repository.

 **Collection Definition editor** - Administration Console tool used to create and modify collections.